DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ```

 TestCafe will provide URLs to open in required browsers on your remote device.

+> If you run tests [concurrently](#-c-factor---concurrency-factor),
+> specify the total number of instances of all browsers after the `remote:` keyword.

 You can also use the [--qr-code](#--qr-code) option to display QR-codes that represent the same URLs.
 Scan the QR-codes by using the device on which you are going to test your application.